ccingram94/ArmstrongEnglish/README.md

 ## Overview

-Armstrong English is a jamstack web app designed for class scheduling with a convenient booking and payment system tailored to a Chinese userbase.
-This app integrates WeChat OAuth for convenient QR- or OTP-based user authentication.
+Armstrong English is a jamstack app designed for class scheduling with a convenient booking and payment system.
+Student registration integrates WeChat OAuth for fast QR- or OTP-based user authentication.
 Integration with WeChat Pay and AliPay via the Stripe API provides secure and efficient payment processing with the most popular Chinese digital wallets.
-AWS Lambda provides serverless compute paired with API Gateway for security.
+AWS Lambda provides serverless functions secured by API Gateway.
 Assets are hosted in an AWS S3 bucket and served via AWS CloudFront CDN for optimal performance.

 Mainland China enforces the 'Internet Content Provider' (ICP) licensing system, which requires websites hosted on servers (and CDNs) within China to obtain an ICP number through government registration.
-In order to reduce latency caused by the Golden Shield Project's packet inspection while also avoiding the arduous process of ICP registration, this application is deployed as a static site using AWS S3 + CloudFront via the ap-east-1 server (Hong Kong) as the primary location, with Singapore as a fallback.
-This deployment strategy minimizes latency while avoiding the need for a China-based server or CDN that would necessitate ICP filing and government registration.
+In order to reduce latency caused by the Golden Shield while also avoiding the arduous process of ICP registration, this application will be deployed as a static site using AWS S3 + CloudFront via the ap-east-1 server (Hong Kong) as the primary location, with Singapore as a fallback.
+This deployment strategy minimizes latency while avoiding the need for a Mainland-based server or CDN that would necessitate ICP registration.

 ## Features

 This app is optimized for use by students located in Mainland China without triggering the Golden Shield Project's TCP packet blocks (usually caused by integration of banned third-party services, e.g. anything Google).
 It is architectured as a Next.js "jamstack" serverless application relying on AWS Lambda, API Gateway security, S3 bucket hosting, and CloudFront CDN delivery of assets.

-- **Next.js 13.5:** Next's static site and API routing features are combined with AWS Lambda serverless compute in order persist user data while optimizing for speed.
+- **Next.js 13.5:** Next's static site and API routing features are combined with AWS Lambda serverless compute in order to persist user data while optimizing for speed.

 - **OAuth:** OAuth provides secure QR- or OTP-based user authentication through WeChat.